webbgroup/certified-aws-solutions-architect-associate/1-aws-fundamentals/elb.md

 ## SSL/TLS Certificates

 - An SSL certificate allows traffic to be encrypted between the clients and the load balancers.
-This ia called encryption in transit or in-flight encryption
+This is called encryption in transit or in-flight encryption
 - SSL - Secure Socket Layer
 - TLS (newer version of SSL) - Transport Layer Security
 - Nowadays TLS are mainly used, but we are still referring to it as SSL